 New York State’s Historic Business Preservation Registry (HBPR) was established by Chapter 241 of the Laws of 2020, sponsored by Senator Jose Serrano and Assemblymember Daniel O’Donnell.
 The HBPR was enhanced by Chapter 146 of the Laws of 2023 by legislation sponsored by Senator Michelle Hinchey and Assemblymember Carrie Woerner.

-The program is administered by the Office of Parks, Recreation & Historic Preservation, and highlights businesses that have been in operation for at least 50 years and have contributed to their communities' history.
+The program is administered by the New York State Office of Parks, Recreation & Historic Preservation and highlights businesses that have been in operation for at least 50 years and have contributed to their community’s history.
 At a time when many businesses face new and unique challenges, this registry allows us to recognize and honor historic businesses, while providing educational and promotional assistance to ensure their continued viability and success.

-Nominations to the registry must be sponsored by an elected state official, including the Governor, Lieutenant Governor or members of the Senate and Assembly.
-Each elected official may nominate two businesses for inclusion per term.
-The program is non-competitive, and as long as the nomination criteria are met, businesses will be added to the registry.
-Nominations are accepted on a rolling basis and updates will be made to the interactive map quarterly.
+Nominations to the HBPR must be sponsored by an elected state official, including the Governor, Lieutenant Governor, and members of the Senate or Assembly.
+Each elected official may nominate up to ten businesses for inclusion (per term).
+The program is non-competitive and– provided that the nomination criteria are met– businesses will be added to the registry.
+Nominations are accepted on a rolling basis and updates to the interactive map are made quarterly.

-Find out more about the businesses using our INTERACTIVE MAP.
+Find out more about the businesses on the Historic Business Preservation Registry using our INTERACTIVE MAP.